 The Niemi Lab investigates how mitochondria are built, regulated, and maintained across physiological contexts.
 We blend biochemistry, systems biology, and physiology to understand mechanisms of mitochondrial regulation and how they influence metabolism and organellar function.
 Using insights gained from our molecular studies, we aim to understand how mitochondrial dysfunction contributes to mammalian pathophysiology, with the long-term goal of translating our discoveries into new therapeutic options to restore mitochondrial function in human disease.
-Back Up Your Stuff!
+See more research: biochem.wustl.edu/spotlight Back Up Your Stuff!